sap-tutorials/Tutorials/tutorials/ui5-webcomponents-react-charts/ui5-webcomponents-react-charts.md

 ## You will learn
 -  How to install and import charts
--  Learn about charts in UI5 web components for React
+-  Learn about charts in UI5 Web Components for React
 -  How to add dynamic rendering

 ## Intro